 The Century Succession extension uses some species parameters that vary by ecoregion:

-Maximum monthly aboveground net primary production (ANPP),
+Maximum monthly aboveground net primary production (ANPP).
+Note this parameter is in units of biomass, not carbon (C).
+C generally comprises roughly 50% of biomass.

 Maximum above ground biomass (AGB).
+Note this parameter is in units of biomass, not carbon (C).
+C generally comprises roughly 50% of biomass.

 Each parameter has its own table.